SilverRat/aquarium-journal/README.md

 The Aquarium Journal is a web based application for tracking your aquarium water chemistry, maintenance, feeding, and expenses.

+This product is for fish enthusiasts who want to monitor their fish's habitat.
+The Aquarium Journal is a device and app that monitors aquarium health & statistics.
+Unlike other aquarium apps, out product provides a hollistic solution for the customer which supports our strategy to make fish care easy and efficient.

 Currently the application will allow you to enter basic information on your tanks and record water chemistry for those tanks.

 ## Technology